SEND

 We make the following adaptations to ensure all pupils’ needs are met:

--Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc.
+-Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, small group work, 1:1 work, teaching style, content of the lesson, seating, movement breaks etc

 -Adapting our resources and staffing

--Using recommended aids, such as colored overlays, visual timetables, larger/ specific font, seat wedges, desk raisers etc.
+-Using recommended aids, such as coloured overlays, visual timetables, larger/ specific font, seat wedges, desk raisers etc, fiddle/worry worms etc

--Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc.
+-Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, breaking instructions down, scaffolding activities further, modelling in different ways, practical activities, etc.

 -Please see the accessibility plan for further information